 Hikes in Riverside County

-Below is a collection of trails in Riverside County, California.
-These hikes are listed roughly from north to south and west to east, but the table may also be sorted alphabetically or by distance to help you pick your next hike.
-Each trail links to its own report complete with photos, GPS maps, directions, and all other information needed to locate and enjoy these hikes.
-You can also view hikes around Riverside County on the Hike Finder Map.
+This collection of trails in Riverside County, California lists hikes roughly from north to south and west to east.
+The table may also be sorted alphabetically or by distance to help you pick your next hike.
+Each trail links to its own report complete with photos, GPS maps, elevation profiles, directions, and all other information needed to locate and enjoy these hikes.
+Below the table is an interactive map showing the location of each hike.

 This loop in Whitewater Preserve crosses Whitewater River and incorporates a section of the Pacific Crest Trail to deliver big views up and down Whitewater Canyon.